andrewpalumbo/nifi-processors/RTL-SDR-ingestor/README.md

 conda installation:

-conda 4.7.x is a bit wonlky  with the commands, sometimes it accepts `--name` in all envrinoment changes and others it must me  `-n=` [1]
+conda 4.7.x is a bit wonlky  with the commands, sometimes it accepts `--name` in all envrinoment changes and others it must be  `-n=` [1]

 Ensurr that conda is correctly configured for your system.